JacoboLansac/audits/solo/temple/templeGold/temple-gold-report.md

 ### [L-3] If the `TempleTeleporter` is not set as a valid minter of `TempleERC20` token in all chains, teleported tokens will be lost

-Even if the TempleTeleporter contracts in both chains are wired up correctly via layer zero, for correct functioning of the system the `TempleTeleporter` needs minting rights.
+Even if the TempleTeleporter contracts in both chains are wired up correctly via layer zero, the `TempleTeleporter` needs minting rights for the correct functioning of the system.

-If not setup correctly, the `teleport()` function will burn the tokens in the origin chain, send the message via LayerZero, but in the destination chain `tempe.mint()` will revert due to the lack of minting rights.
+If not set up correctly, the `teleport()` function will burn the tokens in the origin chain, and send the message via LayerZero, but in the destination chain `tempe.mint()` will revert due to the lack of minting rights.
 As there is no way to communicate back to the origin chain that the transaction reverted, the caller will effectively lose his funds.

 Luckily, the team has mint rights, so an affected user could notify the team and get compensated.